-Forestry Sector Skills Plan (England)
+Forestry Sector Skills Plan

 There are currently not enough people with the right skills to support current and anticipated needs in the forestry sector.
-To change this, we are creating a sector skills plan – a ten-year vision with agreed key issues and actions.
+To address this, a Forestry Sector Skills Plan has been developed – a ten-year vision with agreed key issues and actions.

 It is widely known and documented that the forestry sector needs significant growth of skilled workforce to meet demand for tree planting, maintenance, management and productive timber.